 Here is a look at our bedtime routine for two toddlers:

-You can download and print the graphic above or grab one of these premade signs: Bedtime Checklist Routine Reward Chart for Toddlers and Autism or Bedtime Dry Erase Chart.
+You can download and print the bedtime chart above or grab one of these ready made signs from Amazon: Bedtime Checklist Routine Reward Chart for Toddlers and Autism or Bedtime Dry Erase Chart.

 INCORPORATE VISUAL AIDS.